 of a container, it creates a consistent space around the various

 parts of an application.
 Some widgets, however, have content that

 should be inset from the edges of the extents.
 Consider

-It has a background and an underline that go out to the edges, but
+It has a background and a border that go out to the edges, but its content

-The standard inset, or content padding, of a widget is currently
+The standard inset, or content padding, of a widget is defined as

 8. You can see in

 Entry how the (text) content

 is inset by this much so that their content will align horizontally and

 vertically when placed next to each other.